Time Gal: Development

-The game uses LaserDisc technology to stream pre-recorded animation, which was produced by Japanese studio Toei Animation.
-The game features raster graphics on a CRT monitor and amplified monaural sound.
+The main protagonist is voiced by Japanese singer and voice actress Yuriko Yamamoto.
+A script was not prepared for the voice recording, and Yamamoto ad-libed the lines by looking at scenes from the game.
 Mike Toole and Jeff Kapalka noted similarities between Reika's visual character design and Lum from Urusei Yatsura as well as Yuri from Dirty Pair; they speculated that the anime characters provided inspiration for Reika.
-Several factors prevented an overseas release: a decline in the popularity of laserdisc arcade games in the mid-80s, the expensive price of laserdisc technology, and difficulty to translate.
-In the original Japanese release, Reika is voiced by Yuriko Yamamoto.
+Several factors prevented an overseas release: a decline in the popularity of LaserDisc arcade games in the mid-80s, the expensive price of LaserDisc technology, and difficulty to translate.